Mauro Osores

-Mauro Gabriel Osores (born 20 February 1997) is an Argentine professional footballer who plays as a centre-back for Atlético de Rafaela, on loan from Atlético Tucumán.
+Mauro Gabriel Osores (born 20 February 1997) is an Argentine professional footballer who plays as a centre-back for San Martín Tucumán.

 Career

 Osores started his career with Lastenia in 2015, playing nine times in Torneo Federal B. He then joined Argentine Primera División side Atlético Tucumán in 2016.
 Osores first appeared in the club's first-team in 2017, making the substitutes bench for a Copa Sudamericana first leg with Oriente Petrolero in Bolivia on 11 July.
 He made his professional debut in the second leg, playing the full match in a 3–0 win at the Estadio Monumental José Fierro.
 On 11 November, Osores made his second appearance in a Copa Argentina victory versus Rosario Central.
 He appeared three more times for them in 2017–18.

 In July 2019, Osores headed out on loan to Primera B Nacional with Guillermo Brown.
 His debut came in August against Barracas Central, with the defender scoring on his next appearance on 4 October versus Estudiantes.
 He'd appear in two more matches for the club, before returning to his parent club during the COVID-19 pandemic.